kitttn/temptest/Quick-Start-Guide.md

 **DO NOT CONNECT THE BDB TO THE JETSON VIA USB UNTIL INSTRUCTED.**

 * Reboot the Jetson.
-If the Jetson serial console is unresponsive, reset it to force reboot.
+If the Jetson serial console is unresponsive, reset it.
-* From the Jetson serial console, load the required kernel modules:
+* Using the Jetson serial console, load the required kernel modules:
 ```
 su
 cd /lib/modules`